 First Growing Season: If your new vine has several shoots (trunks) cut off all but one and train this to form a single trunk, securing it with a wooden or bamboo stake.
 Remove all lateral branches growing from the trunk.
 When the vine grows beyond the top of your fence or wire cut it off at 3" above wire.
 Several canes (branches) will grow just beneath the cut.
 Allow 2 of these canes to follow the wire or top of the fence in either direction.
 Let grow naturally and leave vine as is during first winter.

-Second Winter: Cut back the two canes (branches) growing right and left along the top of the fence or wire to a point where there are 2 or 3 buds left on the cane, as shown in the diagram below.
+Second Winter: Cut back the two canes (branches) growing right and left along the top of the fence or wire to a point where there are 2 or 3 buds left on the cane/branch.

 Therafter: Prune the plants each winter so that all new growth is reduced to two or three new buds.
 This will keep the vine in check and force better fruit production.